 5 The recently promulgated regulations implementing the Bipartisan Campaign Reform Act ("BCRA") did not change the case-by-case analysis as to legal expenses.
 "Disclaimers, Fraudulent Solicitation, Civil Penalties, and Personal Use of Campaign Funds; Final Rules," 67 Fed.
 Reg.
 76962, at 76970 (December 13, 2002).
-In promulgating the applicable rule in 1995, the Commission "reaffirm[ed] its long-standing opinion that candidates have wide discretion over the use of campaign funds.
-If the candidate can reasonably show that the expenses at issue resulted from campaign or officeholder activities, the Commission will not consider the use to be personal use."
+In promulgating the applicable rule in 1995, the Commission reaffirm[ed] its long-standing opinion that candidates have wide discretion over the use of campaign funds.
+If the candidate can reasonably show that the expenses at issue resulted from campaign or officeholder activities, the Commission will not consider the use to be personal use.
 "Personal Use of Campaign Funds; Final Rules," 60 Fed.
 Reg.
 7862, 7867 (February 9, 1995).

-provide services to his campaign.
-Absent Mr. Treffinger's campaign for Federal office, these individuals presumably would have worked for the county or would not have been hired by Mr. Treffinger at all.

-Count 20 relates directly to Mr. Treffinger's Federal campaign because, allegedly, he knowingly and willfully participated in or conspired to participate in a plan, scheme or artifice to fraudulently misrepresent himself or his committee in phone calls as speaking or acting for or on behalf of another candidate on a matter that is damaging to the other candidate.
+I Specifically, the Commission agrees that counts 4, 12 through 18, and 20 directly 2 relate to Mr. Treffinger's campaign.
+However, counts 1 through 3, 5 through 11, and 19 3 (as you correctly stated in your request) do not arise directly from campaign activity.
+4 Count 4 and counts 15 through 18 relate directly to Mr. Treffinger's campaign 5 because they are comprised of allegations of false reports made to the Commission.
+Since 6 the reports allegedly falsified were filed pursuant to the requirements of the Act and 7 Commission regulations (see 2 U.S.C.
+434 and 11 CFR Part 104), these reports would not 8 ['] have been filed absent Mr. Treffinger's campaign for Federal office.
+9 Counts 12 through 14 relate directly to Mr. Treffinger's campaign because they 10 allege that Mr. Treffinger placed two individuals on the county payroll but used them to 11 provide services to his campaign.
+Absent Mr. Treffinger's campaign for Federal office, 12 these individuals presumably would have worked for the county or would not have been 13 hired by Mr. Treffinger at all.
+14 Count 20 relates directly to Mr. Treffinger's Federal campaign because, allegedly, 15 he knowingly and willfully participated in or conspired to participate in a plan, scheme or 16 artifice to fraudulently misrepresent himself or his committee in phone calls as speaking or 17 acting for or on behalf of another candidate on a matter that is damaging to the other 18 candidate.
 See 2 U.S.C.
 441h(2).
-Absent Mr. Treffinger's campaign, the telephone calls at issue would not have been made.

-The Commission finds that counts 1 through 3, 5 through 11, and 19, relate to the alleged breaches of public trust and public fraud in the abuse of Mr. Treffinger's county office.
-The essence of these allegations is the defrauding of the county of its money and property, and a scheme to cover up such activity.
-While some of the benefit of the "scheme and artifice" alleged in the indictment may have inured, or may been intended to inure, to Mr. Treffinger's campaign, the primary wrong alleged in the indictment is the defrauding of the non-Federal polity (i.e., the county and its citizens).
+Absent Mr. Treffinger's campaign, the telephone calls at 19 issue would not have been made.
+20 The Commission finds that counts 1 through 3, 5 through 11 and 19, relate to the 21 alleged breaches of public trust and public fraud in the abuse of Mr. Treffinger's county - Class The survey of these allocations is the definuding of the county of its money and property, and a scheme to cover up such activity.
+While some of the benefit of the "scheme and artifice" alleged in the indictment may have inured, or may been intended to inure, to Mr. Treffinger's campaign, the primary wrong alleged in the indictment is the defrauding of the non-federal polity (i.e., the county and its citizens).
 Thus, these counts are not directly related to campaign activity.

+22 office.
+The essence of these allegations is the defrauding of the county of its money and

-Use of Campaign Funds to Pay for Legal Expenses in Defense of the Indictment
+6 Use of Campaign Funds to Pay for Legal Expenses in Defense of the Indictment